ScriptureHabit/scripture-habit/docs/groupchat-construction-guide.md

 # Scripture Habit Group Chat (`GroupChat`) Comprehensive Step-by-Step Construction Guide

 This document is an exhaustive engineering and architecture guide for building the entire `src/components/groupchat` module from scratch.
-It covers real-time Firestore synchronization, performance-optimized Context separation into 4 distinct contexts (Context Isolation Pattern), logic-component split using custom hooks, modular UI subcomponents, and an 11-modal management system with full code examples.
+It covers real-time Firestore synchronization, performance-optimized Context separation into 4 distinct contexts (Context Isolation Pattern), logic-component split using custom hooks, 100% Unity score fireworks & announcement API integration, modular UI subcomponents, and an 11-modal management system with full code examples.

 ---